RF-HiT: Rectified Flow Hierarchical Transformer for General Medical Image Segmentation: Conclusion

 \section{Conclusion}

 In this work, we introduced RF-HiT, a Rectified Flow Hierarchical Transformer for efficient and accurate medical image segmentation.
-By combining an hourglass transformer backbone with multi-scale hierarchical feature conditioning, the proposed model effectively captures both global context and fine-grained structural details.
-Leveraging rectified flow enables fast inference with only a few discretization steps, while efficient transformer blocks ensure linear computational complexity.
+By combining an Hourglass Transformer backbone with multi-scale hierarchical feature conditioning, the proposed model effectively captures both global context and fine-grained structural details.
+The use of rectified flow enables fast inference with only a few discretization steps, while efficient transformer blocks ensure linear computational complexity.
 Extensive experiments on ACDC and BraTS 2021 demonstrate that RF-HiT achieves a strong balance between performance and efficiency, reaching competitive segmentation accuracy with significantly reduced computational cost.
-These results highlight the potential of rectified flow as a practical alternative to diffusion models in medical imaging.
+These results highlight the potential of rectified flow as a computationally practical alternative to diffusion models in medical imaging, paving the way for efficient generative segmentation in clinical settings.